 Ingredients:

-- 1/2 cup acid-free mayo (use any recipe, omit the acid like lemon or vinegar, garlic, and any problem ingredients) or sub low-fat / non-fat sour cream
+- For AIP + Gastritis Compliant: 1/2 cup acid-free mayo (use any recipe, omit the acid like lemon or vinegar, garlic, and any problem ingredients).
+Or use 1/2 cup plant-based plain yogurt (should be AIP compliant)

 - 1/4 cup pure tahini (sesame paste), room temp and stirred well

-- Lots of chopped soft herbs, e.g. basil, dill, cilantro, mint, tarragon, parsley, etc.) – in the featured photo I used about 8 stalks of dill, 5-6 large basil leaves, numerous parsley leaves and 7-8 mint leaves
+- Lots of chopped soft herbs, e.g. basil, dill, cilantro, tarragon, parsley, etc.) – in the featured photo I used about 8 stalks of dill, 5-6 large basil leaves, numerous parsley leaves, some oregano and tarragon.
+Note that mint, esp. raw, can be highly inflammatory to some with gastritis, although I have never experienced that personally

 - As desired: 1/4 tsp salt or to taste